skip to content

 POL4: Comparative Politics

-• POL4 Module A: Iraq and Syria
+• POL4 Module A: US and UK

-• POL4 Module B: Burundi and Rwanda
+• POL4 Module B: China and Mongolia

-• POL4 Module C: Poland and Russia
+• POL4 Module C: Russia and Poland

-• POL4 Module D: France and Germany
+• POL4 Module D: Burma/Myanmar and Siam/Thailand

-• POL4 Module E: China and Mongolia
+• POL4 Module E: Uganda and Kenya

-• POL4 Module F: US and UK
+• POL4 Module F: France and Germany

 POL5: Long Essay Questions: Themes and Issues in Politics and International Relations